-Training your AI: AR headwear will know where you’re looking, tracking your facial expressions, eye dilation and focus—all working with your personal AI to learn what you love, how you think, and what catches your imagination most.
+Training your AI assistant: AR headwear will know where you’re looking, tracking your facial expressions, eye dilation and focus—all working with your personal AI to learn what you love, how you think, and what catches your imagination most.

 Consider how companies, governments, artists and leaders will vie for priority in presenting AR-delivered data to your visual cortex.

-Or ponder how you (or your AI) will curate your digital world.
+Or ponder how you (or your AI assistant) will curate your digital world.
 How you might maintain privacy (of which information and how much?).
 Do you want people looking at you to know your name?
 Your profession or birthdate?

-The convergence of AR, gigabit/low-latency networks (such as 5G), IoT (i.e. sensors), AI and Blockchain is about to change almost every industry in the decade ahead, and create more opportunity for wealth creation than was possible in the past century!
+The convergence of Augmented Reality, gigabit/low-latency networks (such as 5G), IoT (i.e. sensors), Artificial Intelligence and Blockchain technology is about to change almost every industry in the decade ahead, and create more opportunity for wealth creation than was possible in the past century!

 Entrepreneurs pay attention!
 Consider these two economic predictions to understand the magnitude of what is coming.